meandor/stirling-microservice/README.md

 This would add the php info page under `http://<location>/info`

 ## Config
-You can define global config parameters by adding a file called ``default.json`` into your root folder (where your index.php lies).
+You can define global config parameters by adding a file called ``default.json`` into a resources folder on your path root (where your index.php file should be).

 To access your config parameters use the Config class.